 SurveyJunkie – Once you have joined and completed your profile you can begin to become an ‘influencer’.
 You will be able to complete surveys and redeem your points through PayPal or e-gift cards like iTunes, Groupon, etc. You can redeem at $10.
 Currently you can only join if you live in Canada, the USA, UK, Australia or New Zealand.

-In closing, there are many paid online survey sites to choose from.
+In closing, there are many paid online survey sites to choose from to do paid online surveys with.
 I will be updating this post regularly so please if you find an online survey website that is legitimate and you are making money from it please let me know.
-You may not become a millionaire from doing paid surveys online but as far as I’m concerned, every little bit of extra income is worth it.
+You may not become a millionaire from doing paid surveys online but as far as I’m concerned, every little bit of extra income helps.

 Sharyn has travelled most of her life thanks to her dad who worked for an airline.
 In her 20’s she went overseas and spent 4 years living, working, playing and travelling through many countries.
 Her travels inspire her ‘Live Work and Play’ series of working holiday guides and LiveWorkPlayTravel where she shares her knowledge of travel, being a digital nomad and blogging.
 Sharyn continues to travel and currently calls Melbourne home.